sirech/talk-microfrontends-serverside-integration/presentation.md

 class: transition center middle

 # THEORY
-##  Not everything on a website can be put behind a shared Varnish
+##  Not everything on a website can be put behind a shared nginx

 ---

-## Not everything on a website can be put behind a shared Varnish
+## Not everything on a website can be put behind a shared nginx

 ### Assumptions

 ---

-## Not everything on a website can be put behind a shared Varnish
+## Not everything on a website can be put behind a shared nginx

 ### Assumptions
 1. There exists a setup where multiple teams create content for one website

 ---

-## Not everything on a website can be put behind a shared Varnish
+## Not everything on a website can be put behind a shared nginx

 ### Assumptions
 1. There exists a setup where multiple teams create content for one website